pandosme/pandosme.github.io/docs/_posts/2024-04-13-Image2SDCard.md

 Provide a JSON array of timestamps when image was captured.
 The timestamps are EPOCH UTC with millisecond resolution.

 ### http://camera:1880/capture
-For external HTTP clienbts to trigger image capturing
+For external HTTP clients to trigger image capturing

 ### http://camera:1880/image/TIMESTAMP
 View the image in a browser.
 Use the TIMESTAMP from list.